lctr/wysk/README.md

 # Wysk
 A statically typed, functional language inspired by Haskell, ML, and Rust.
 This language is effectively a rewrite and redesign of all the prior languages I've (incompletely) implemented, but with an emphasis on modular (and ideally non-monolithic) code.

+The *Wysk* language aims to eventually branch away from its admittedly Haskell-heavy influence, and currently touts the following features (either complete or as goals):
+* algebraic data types
+* static type inference via Hindley-Milner
+* systematic overloading and polymorphism via type classes
+* a flexible module system
+* fearless concurrency afforded by lazy semantics and a run-time system written purely in Rust
+* leveraging the low-level power of Rust with the high-level semantics of Haskell

 I am still fairly inexperienced when it comes to compiler development, so it follows that this project -- and its documentation -- is *very* much a work in progress.

-## Goals
-Below are some of the things I'm hoping to implement.
-* Algebraic data types
-* Typeclasses/systematic overloading
-* Hindley-Milner type inference
-* Extensible records
-* Interactive bytecode interpreter
-* LLVM JIT compilation
+Additionally, this compiler aims to use *as little dependencies as possible*.
+The common exceptions to this are the `lazy_static`, `serde` and `toml` crates; aside from these two, the lack of external dependencies allows for a greater amount of flexibility and control over specific functions and implementations used within the compiler, as well as proving to be a wonderful exercise in learning how to truly appreciate what the *Rust* standard library has to offer.
+With that being said, additional dependencies will likely be added on an as-needed basis as the compiler itself matures -- but that'll have to wait until I get tired of handrolling my own Rust :).

 ## [WIP] Examples
 ### Hello world